codecalypse/ruetris/README.md

 This repository consists of not only the enviroment, instead, provides networks for reinforcement learning, agents, training routines, manual mode, test routines and evaluated data from my thesis.
 The thesis itself is also contained, but is currently only available in german (I have in mind to translate the work later on).
-The videos linked in the thesis are on youtube: https://www.youtube.com/hashtag/mymasterthesis , the result files are on a seperate repository: https://github.com/codecalypse/ruetris_resutls .
+The videos linked in the thesis are on youtube: https://www.youtube.com/hashtag/mymasterthesis , the result files are on a separate repository: https://github.com/codecalypse/ruetris_resutls .
 The simulation application showed on youtube and in thesis is not in the repository, because it is not my property.
 Enything else
 I did in my sparetime and shall be provided under the MIT lizenz to everyone, maybe someone can find it usefull.
 At the end I want to mention, that this was my very first time doing something with neuronal networks and creating something